fxamacker/circlehash/README.md

 ## Why CircleHash?

-I wanted a very fast, maintainable, and easy-to-audit hash function that's free of backdoors and bugs.
+I wanted a fast, maintainable, and easy-to-audit 64-bit hash function that's free of backdoors and bugs.
+It needed to be very fast at hashing short inputs with a  64-bit seed.

-It needed to pass all tests in demerphq/smhasher, rurban/smhasher, and my test suite.
-It also needed to have sufficiently explained choice of default constants and avoid over-optimizations that increase risk of being affected by bad seeds or efficient seed-independent attacks.
+It also needed to pass all tests in demerphq/smhasher, rurban/smhasher, and my test suite.
+And have sufficiently explained choice of default constants and avoid over-optimizations that increase risk of being affected by bad seeds or efficient seed-independent attacks.

 Existing non-cryptographic hash libraries in Go either failed SMhasher tests, didn't support seeds, were too slow, were overly complicated, lacked sufficient explanation for their default constants, lacked sufficient tests, or appeared to be unmaintained.